department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli/loss-standards.md

 Complete paralysis of one limb

-**Note:** Payment for uniplegia of arm cannot be combined with amputation of hand, amputation of 4 fingers on 1 hand or thumb alone, or limb salvage of arm for the same arm.
-Payment for uniplegia of leg cannot be combined with amputation of foot, amputation of all toes including the big toe on 1 foot, amputation of big toe only, or other 4 toes on 1 foot, or limb salvage of leg for the same leg.

 <h5>Payment</h5>

 $50,000

+**Note:** Payment for uniplegia of an arm cannot be combined with amputation of a hand, amputation of 4 fingers on 1 hand or thumb alone, or limb salvage of an arm for the same arm.
+Payment for uniplegia of a leg cannot be combined with amputation of a foot, amputation of all toes including the big toe on 1 foot, amputation of the big toe only, or other 4 toes on 1 foot, or limb salvage of a leg for the same leg.

 <h5>Loss standards</h5>